Skip to content

 After requesting the getAgeRange API in the game app, the game app operation flow according to the response value userState is as follows:

-• One of UNKNOWN, VERIFIED, SUPERVISED : Proceed with the app and provide age-appropriate content
+• One of UNKNOWN, VERIFIED, or SUPERVISED : Proceed with the app and provide age-appropriate content * When notifying important in-app changes while SUPERVISED : Call the showAgeRangeUpdatePermission API only for games distributed on Apple App Store

-• REQUIRED : User age has not been verified in the applicable jurisdiction and region.
-Guide users to share age information in marketplace apps or device settings to allow age verification in the app
+• REQUIRED : The user's age has not been verified in the applicable jurisdiction and region.
+Guide users to share age information in the marketplace app or device settings so that the app can verify age.

-After requesting the getAgeRange API in the game app, if the call fails, the following ResultAPI failure codes are received:
+After requesting the getAgeRange API in the game app, if the call fails, you will receive the following ResultAPI failure code:

 /*